pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/model_results.md

 ## Boundary conditions groundwater model

 The salinity of the seawater was set at 50 g/kg, the porewater at the landward end of the transect was assigned a salinity of 70 g/kg.
 The transpiration of the mangroves locally increases the salinity.
 The water level is determined in terms of hydrostatic pressure at the seaward and landward ends of the model area.
 In order to represent the tides, the lake-side water level was integrated into the model as a dynamic Dirichlet boundary condition.
 The water level measurements of the Department of Transport of the Government of Western Australia served as data basis.
 The land-based water level is represented by a constant boundary condition of the 1st type.
-MARKER Inflows in the form of precipitation were not mapped as a separate boundary condition, but is integrated with the boundary condition of 1st type at the land-based model end.
-The model sites not mentioned here are all defined as no-flow boundary conditions. <a href="/docs/sample_model_exmouth_gulf/model_results/#Figure_1">Figure 1</a> shows a schematic diagram of this.
+The evparation of the trees is integrated as sinks in the area of the roots (see also <a href="/docs/sample_model_exmouth_gulf/model_results/#Figure_3">Figure 3</a>).
+Inflow in the form of precipitation is indirectly considered via salinity at the landward edge of the model area.
+The model boundaries not mentioned here are all defined as no-flow boundary conditions. <a href="/docs/sample_model_exmouth_gulf/model_results/#Figure_1">Figure 1</a> shows a schematic diagram of this.

 ## Parameterization